 In 2014, Kocjančič et al[79] investigated the resultant hip force and contact hip stress distribution in a population of 135 adult hips of patients who had been treated for LCPD.
-Contra-lateral hips with no record of disease were taken control.
+Contra-lateral hips with no record of disease were taken as control.
 The contact hip stress gradient index was 148% higher (p < 0.001); expressing an unfavourable, steep decrease of contact stress at the lateral acetabular rim.
-On the contrary, Pinheiro et al[80] reported how the anatomical variations appear to have only a limited effect on the stress distribution in the femoral epiphysis, even during high impact activities, and even in the presence of a skeletally immature epiphysis.
-However, the same group recently published a study[65] on a new biomechanical model, which reported a possible involvement of vascular obstruction to the epiphysis that may arise when there is delayed ossification and when articular cartilage has reduced stiffness under compression.
+On the contrary, Pinheiro et al[80] reported how the anatomical variations appear to have only a limited effect on the stress distribution in the femoral epiphysis, even during high impact activities and in the presence of a skeletally immature epiphysis.
+However, the same group recently published a study[65] on a new biomechanical model and reported a possible involvement of vascular obstruction to the epiphysis that may arise when there is delayed ossification and when articular cartilage has reduced stiffness under compression.

-vascular endothelial growth factor and HIF-1: In 2004, an animal study[49] involving piglets with avascular necrosis reported an increased vascular endothelial growth factor (VEGF) protein and mRNA expression, respectively, in the epiphyseal cartilage of the infarcted heads compared with the contralateral normal heads.
-Therefore, VEGF upregulation in the proliferative zone after ischemic damage was proposed as possible stimulator of vascular invasion and granulation tissue formation.
-Zhang et al[81] reported also an higher expression of VEGF and hypoxia-inducible factor (HIF-1) in rat models chondrocytes.
+vascular endothelial growth factor (VEGF) and hypoxia-inducible factor (HIF-1): In 2004, an animal study[49] involving piglets with avascular necrosis reported increased VEGF protein and mRNA expression in the epiphyseal cartilage of the infarcted heads compared with the contralateral normal heads.
+Therefore, VEGF upregulation in the proliferative zone after ischemic damage was proposed as a possible stimulator of vascular invasion and granulation tissue formation.
+Zhang et al[81] reported also a higher expression of VEGF and HIF-1 in rat model chondrocytes.

-VEGF was found to be low in LCPD patients in Indian population-based study[49].
-In 2014 28 LCPD cases (mean age: 8 ± 3.8) and 25 healthy age-matched control subjects investigated VEGF, endothelial progenitor cell and immunoglobulins does not achieve a significantly higher level of correlation (p = 0.354).
-The endothelial progenitor cell count was inversely correlated with serum IgG levels of the LCPD group (r = 0.403, p = 0.03).
-The absolute endothelial progenitor cell count was also significantly higher in the fragmentation stage than in the healing stage and they were also greater in bilaterally affected cases than in unilaterally affected patients.
-These result were found also in pigs model[82] and Sprague-Dawley rats[81].
-In a rat model, however, the interruption of vascularization in the proximal femoral growth plate was not followed by a diffuse damage.
+VEGF was found to be low in LCPD patients in an Indian population-based study[49].
+In 2014, 28 LCPD cases (mean age: 8 ± 3.8) and 25 healthy age-matched control subjects were investigated, and VEGF, endothelial progenitor cell and immunoglobulins were not significantly different between the groups (p = 0.354).
+The endothelial progenitor cell count was inversely correlated with serum immunoglobulin G levels in the LCPD group (r = 0.403, p = 0.03).
+The absolute endothelial progenitor cell count was also significantly higher in the fragmentation stage than in the healing stage, and they were greater in bilaterally affected cases than in unilaterally affected patients.
+Similar results were found in a pig model[82] and Sprague-Dawley rats[81].
+In the rat model, however, the interruption of vascularization in the proximal femoral growth plate was not followed by diffuse damage.

-Insulin growth factor 1: The role of insulin growth factor 1 (IGF-1) role in LCPD etiology was investigated.
-In particular, a study in spontaneously hypertensive rat (SHR) demonstrates an altered IGF-I expression during early postnatal life and suggests that the altered IGF-I expression may cause the mechanical vulnerability of the femoral epiphysis.
+Insulin growth factor 1 (IGF-1): The role of IGF-1 role in LCPD aetiology was investigated.
+In particular, a study in spontaneously hypertensive rat (SHR) demonstrated altered IGF-I expression during early postnatal life and suggested that the altered IGF-I expression may cause the mechanical vulnerability of the femoral epiphysis.
 Low levels of serum IGF-1 and IGF-1 binding protein 3 have been reported in patients with LCPD[83,84].
-However, these results conflict with another two studies, which reported normal IGF-1 binding protein levels[85,86].
+However, these results conflict with another two studies that reported normal IGF-1 binding protein levels[85,86].

 Discussion

-The etiology of LCPD is still mainly unknown.
-The heterogeneous prevalence reported opens the discussion to the examination of the possible environmental and social factors involved in the etiology of the disease[1–3,29].
-This was further supported by three studies[21,26,87], which reported a possible association between the decrease of the incidence and lifestyle changes over the recent years, exposure to environmental risk factors like smoking, delayed epiphyseal ossification, low birthweight, child deprivation and obesity.
+The aetiology of LCPD is still mainly unknown.
+The heterogeneous prevalence reported opens the discussion for the examination of possible environmental and social factors involved in the aetiology of the disease[1–3,29].
+In support of this, three studies[21,26,87] reported a possible association between the decrease in the incidence and lifestyle changes over recent years, exposure to environmental risk factors like smoking, delayed epiphyseal ossification, low birthweight, child deprivation and obesity.
 However, the results are not definitive.